ssjkhan/ts-react-redux-pokedex/README.md

 ##### Functionality

+- Create testing framework and integrate with github
 - Add pokemon detail tabs for each pokemon
 - Link to evolutions when selected
 - Define explicit types for pokemon objects